ys-eth/Python/C & C++ CSE101/pa4/README.md

 ## Short description:

-In this program, we are tasked to create a calculator for perofming matrix operations that exploits the expected sparseness of its matrix operands.
+In this program, we are tasked to create a calculator for performing matrix operations that exploits the expected sparseness of its matrix operands.

 ## Build